julemai/gTREND-P-Canada_v1/Data/Figure_3/README.md

+# Data used for Figure 3

 Place all files found in the Data Package in the folder with foldername "Figure_3" in here.

+## Provincial-scale TREND-P-Canada

-These are county-scale TREND-P-Canada data aggregated to provincial-scale:
+The county-scale TREND-P-Canada data aggregated to provincial-scale.
 * AB_Kton.csv
 * BC_Kton.csv
 * MB_Kton.csv